slingdee/Dom-manipulation-and-events/README.md

-The DOM (or Document Object Model) is a tree-like representation of the contents of a webpage - a tree of “nodes” with different relationships depending on how they’re arranged in the HTML document
+The DOM (or Document Object Model) is a tree-like representation of the contents of a webpage - a tree of “nodes” with different relationships depending on how they’re arranged in the HTML document.
+An event is an action occured in the web browser eg mouse click.
+Event flow has two main models: bubbling and capturing.
+Use addEventListener() to register an event that connects an event to an event listener.The event object is accessible only within the event listener.
+Use event.preventDefault() method to prevent the default behaviour of an event, but does not stop the event flow.
+There are several mouse events.
+They include: mousedown, mouseup, click, dbclick, mousemove, mouseover, mouseout, mouseenter, mouseleave and wheel()
+Keyboard events typically fire on the textbox and they include: keydown, keyup and keypress for eg when you press a, b, c or d.